sedlak477/DesktopCalc/README.md

 [NCalc](https://ncalc.codeplex.com/) is used for evaluating the mathematical expressions.

-And yes the font is Comic Sans. :grin:
+And yes the font is Comic Sans (it's a placeholder). :grin: